Deep Learning for CMB Foreground Removal and Beam Deconvolution: A U-Net GAN Approach: Neural Network Framework for CMB Map Reconstruction

 \section{Neural Network Framework for CMB Map Reconstruction}

+In this work, we perform separate reconstructions for temperature and polarization.
+For temperature, the network takes six frequency channels—70, 100, 143, 217, 353, and 545~GHz—as input and reconstructs the CMB intensity map.
+For polarization, we use three frequency channels—70, 217, and 353~GHz—which have significant polarization sensitivity, and train the network to recover the scalar $E$-mode polarization map derived from the Stokes $Q$ and $U$ components (see Section~\ref{sec:2.1}).

-To reconstruct clean CMB maps from noisy multi-frequency observations, we adopt a generative adversarial framework composed of a U-Net–based generator and a convolutional discriminator.
-The generator is trained to produce high-fidelity reconstructions of the CMB sky, while the discriminator guides learning by evaluating the realism of these outputs.
-The full architecture and training strategy are described below.
+To recover the underlying CMB signal from noisy multi-frequency observations, we adopt a generative adversarial framework consisting of a U-Net–based generator and a convolutional discriminator.
+The generator produces high-fidelity estimates of the CMB maps, while the discriminator guides the training by assessing the realism of these reconstructions.
+The architecture and training strategy are described below.